What is the mind?

 Unavoidable good

-Buddha repeats his statement about the nature of objects and then continues: “To speak or act with a pure mind, is to draw happiness after oneself, like an inseparable shadow” (Dhammapada 2).
+To speak or act with a pure mind is to draw happiness after oneself, like an inseparable shadow (Dhammapada 2).

 What is defiled and what is pure?
 Buddha is speaking of something much more than good and bad thoughts and deeds in the ordinary sense.
 Instead, he is speaking of defiled and pure minds.
 What is a defiled mind?
 One that is smudged and clogged with egotism and its demon attendants: selfishness, greed, jealousy, spite, hatred, and materiality.
-A pure mind is free from all these things, including the root of egotism.
+A pure mind is free from all these things, including their root, egotism.
 Further, a defiled mind is outward-turned and a pure mind is inward-turned.
 One roves through the jungle of illusion and delusion that is the world of man’s making, and the other rests in the truth and perfection of its immortal Self.
 A person who is spirit-oriented cannot but produce peace and happiness for himself.
 It is as inevitable as the suffering of the matter-oriented person.
 It is a matter of polarity of consciousness.

 Again we see that suffering and happiness are matters of the mind alone.